Footsteps Counselling

 Reflect Recover Refocus

-Also therapy room in Rodley LS13, home visits available in surrounding area including Horsforth.
+Face to face sessions now available in my therapy room in Rodley LS13, home visits available in surrounding area including Horsforth.

 On-line sessions from the comfort of your home.
-Saves time travelling.
+Saves time & cost of travelling.
 Online therapy has been shown to be as effective as face to face therapy.
 Research studies have indicated that there is no difference in effectiveness when online therapy is compared to face to face therapy in reducing symptoms.

-Sessions available Tuesday - Friday 10am - 5pm.
+Sessions available Monday - Friday 10am - 5pm.
 Evening sessions 5pm-8pm.

 Inclusive personalised follow up materials & resources

-Pre-book 5 one to one sessions get 1 FREE = 6 for £350
+Pre-book 5 one to one sessions get 1 FREE = 6 for £400

 Couples Counselling £100 for 60 minutes